Goal-Driven Query Answering over First- and Second-Order Dependencies with Equality: Query Answering over Generalised Second-Order Dependencies

-Note that, although $x_1$ occurs in dependency \eqref{ex:sg:Q} in atoms ${f(x_1) \equals x_3}$ and $R(x_1,x_2)$, the two occurrences of the variable $x_1$ \emph{do not} need to be renamed apart.
-Intuitively, this is because singularisation preserves entailment of all equality atoms; that is, atom ${f(x_1) \equals x_3}$ is true for the same values of $x_1$ and $x_3$ before and after singularisation, so it is also true for the values of $x_1$ and $x_3$ matched by atoms $R(x_1,x_2)$ and $A(x_3)$, respectively.
+Although $x_1$ occurs in dependency \eqref{ex:sg:Q} in atoms ${f(x_1) \equals x_3}$ and $R(x_1,x_2)$, the two occurrences of $x_1$ \emph{do not} need to be renamed apart because singularisation preserves equality facts.
+In particular, atom ${f(x_1) \equals x_3}$ is true for the same values of $x_1$ and $x_3$ after singularisation, so the atom can be matched to the values of $x_1$ and $x_3$ that make $R(x_1,x_2)$ and $A(x_3)$ true.